List of streets in Edmonton: 75 Street

 75 Street is located east Edmonton and is part of the inner ring road.
 It is part of a 39 km continuous roadway that runs from 41 Avenue SW to 33 Street NE (Edmonton's northeastern city limit) and the southern portion of 66 Street, Wayne Gretzky Drive, portions of Fort Road, as well as Manning Drive.

 82 Street

 82 Street is a major arterial road in north Edmonton; it provides an alternate route from the downtown (where it continues as Jasper Avenue) to the northern neighbourhoods.
 It passes over Anthony Henday Drive and ends at Valour Avenue (Township Road 542 / 195 Avenue) in Sturgeon County at CFB Edmonton.
+Prior to Edmonton adopting its numbering system in c.
+1913, 82 Street was known as Kinnaird Street.